toebeann/BepInEx.SubnauticaZero/README.md

 At this moment you will not see any clear indication that BepInEx is working.
 It is suggested to test by installing a simple plugin such as [Configuration Manager](https://www.nexusmods.com/subnautica/mods/1112) and then pressing F5 to open the Configuration Manager window.

-If you also wish to use QModManager, you will need to additionally follow these steps to get QModManager to work on macOS:
+If you also wish to use QModManager, you will need to follow the [Installing QModManager on macOS](https://github.com/toebeann/BepInEx.SubnauticaZero/wiki/Installing-QModManager-on-macOS) guide to get QModManager to work on macOS.

-1. Install QModManager if you haven't already - **DON'T OVERWRITE ANY FILES!**
-2. Launch the game once, then quit once you get to the main menu
-3. Navigate to `<path to game folder>\BepInEx\plugins\QModMAnager` in Finder
-4. Rename the file `QModInstaller.dll` to `QModInstaller.dll.BACKUP`
-5. Rename the file `QModInstaller.dll.PATCHED` to `QModInstaller.dll`

-QModManager should now work on macOS!

 ## Useful links